 - Gallbladder Cancer: Though very rare, gallbladder cancer still happens, and isn’t commonly detected due to infrequent testing.

 Gallbladder removal is one of the most commonly performed surgical procedures in the United States.
 Today, gallbladder surgery is performed laparoscopically at one of our Phoenix area hospitals.
 The medical name for this procedure is Laparoscopic Cholecystectomy.
-During minimally invasive gallbladder surgery, the surgeons at Agave Surgical Specialists remove the gallbladder with precision instruments through either a small incision in the belly button or a few small incisions.
+During minimally invasive gallbladder surgery, Shawn Stevenson, DO removes the gallbladder with precision instruments through either a small incision in the belly button or a few small incisions.
 One of the instruments used has a small camera attached to it, which allows the surgeon to take pictures inside the body to guide the operation.
 The camera also relays the image inside to a TV screen outside, and the surgeon uses the other instruments to separate the gallbladder and remove it from under the liver.

 For the first few weeks, it is recommended that patients limit their intake to foods low in fat.
 A normal diet may be resumed after this period has passed.
 Most patients only notice minimal changes to their digestion, if any at all.
 But, in rare instances, digestive discomfort may be felt.
 Most patients can return to work within seven days following the laparoscopic procedure depending on the nature of your job.
 Phoenix patients with administrative or desk jobs usually return in a few days while those involved in manual labor or heavy lifting may require a bit more time.
 However, patients that undergo an open procedure usually resume normal activities in four to six weeks.

 Benefits of a da Vinci Cholecystectomy

-There are many benefits to da Vinci surgery, including:
+There are many benefits to da Vinci gallbladder surgery, including:

 - Low rate of complications

 - Minimal, if any, scarring from the surgery